fatcatZF/WavenetNRI/README.md

                ```--split```: type of training, validation and test splits (split00, split01, split10, split11, split20, split21).<br>
                ```--group-weight```, ```--ng-weight```: weights of the weighted cross-entropy loss.<br>
 ### Trained Models
-We saved some trained models in the folder
+We provided trained models on the spring simulation data sets and the pedestrian datasets in the folder trainedModels.

 ## References
 <a id="1">[1]</a>